seotaro/garmin-tips/README.md

-# Garmin Handy GPS Tips
+# Garmin handheld GPS device Tips

 **Note**:
-Only for macOS.
+This document is for users of Garmin handheld GPS device and macOS.

 ## Mount